Veterans Financial Aid Initiative

 Veterans who apply to Brown demonstrate great curiosity about the world, consistent dedication to skill development, and a desire to serve others.
 Many want to pursue leadership in the next phase of their careers, and the University wants to support them.
 Because student veterans often weren't afforded the opportunity to take a direct route from high school to college, Brown’s veteran initiatives take into account the unique circumstances and challenges these students face.

 In 2019, Brown announced plans to double the number of U.S. military veterans enrolled as Brown undergraduates by 2024.
-To reach this goal and ensure these talented students view Brown as an option for higher education, the University is:
+The University announced in the 2023-24 academic year that it had met that goal a year early, with 49 student veterans enrolled, up from 26 in the 2020-21 academic year.
+To sustain this progress and ensure talented student veterans view Brown as an option for higher education, the University will continue to:

-- Extending need-blind admission to include prospective students who have served in the U.S. Armed Forces.
+• Implement need-blind admission for prospective students who have served in the U.S. Armed Forces.
 (These students are often admitted under Brown’s Resumed Undergraduate Education program or as transfers from another institution, both of which take a need-aware approach to admission.)

-- Eliminating the estimated family contribution for student-veterans and replacing it with scholarship
+• Eliminate the estimated family contribution for student-veterans and replace it with scholarship

-- Maintaining a strong alumni veteran-to-student veteran mentoring program and establishing a peer-to-peer veteran mentoring program in spring of 2021
+• Maintain a strong alumni veteran-to-student veteran mentoring program and peer-to-peer veteran mentoring program

-- Increasing the amount of the Yellow Ribbon Match with the Veterans Administration, which combined with their general VA educational benefit, covers the full cost of tuition and fees for student-veterans.
+• Increase the amount of the Yellow Ribbon Match with the Veterans Administration, which combined with their general VA educational benefit, covers the full cost of tuition and fees for student-veterans

 I dreamed about going to an Ivy League school when I was younger, but never thought it would be possible.
 But, with the support of my fellow veterans, the Office of Military-Affiliated Students, and the significant contributions of donors to financial aid, my dream has been made possible.
 Pursuing a degree in cognitive neuroscience has been challenging, but rewarding.
 I am grateful for my experience thus far and am eager to conquer the next mountain in my journey after graduating.